pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

 How good a system will be at gaining a particular task will the particular curriculum presented to it by the task.
 Curriculums that are more likely to appear during the interaction between the task and the system contribute more to the overall system intelligence.
-This is taken into account by multiplying the skill-acquisition efficiency times the probability \\(P\_{C}\\) of observing a given curriculum \\(C\\).
+This is represented by the product of the skill-acquisition efficiency times the probability \\(P\_{C}\\) of observing a given curriculum \\(C\\).